Whistleblower Troy Stolz's Legal Battle with ClubsNSW Resolved

 “Guys anyone who is happy to work with Mr Stolz knowing what they know isn’t for us.
 We need a plan to deal with them.”

-Three additional hearing days have been added for February 2023 with final oral submissions scheduled for the following month.
+Three additional hearing days were originally added, prior to the two parties settling the case, for February 2023 with final oral submissions scheduled for the following month.